ConduitIO/conduit/docs/design-documents/20240430-schema-support.md

 ### Conduit

-Conduit needs to expose a gRPC service as explained above.
+Conduit needs to expose a gRPC schema service as explained above.
 The gRPC service exposes methods needed for connectors to work with schemas.

-When starting or configuring a connector, Conduit needs to send it its gRPC port.

-Internally, Conduit will use the Apicurio Registry to work with schemas.
-In future, we plan to migrate to our own schema registry so that the tech stack is kept simple and Conduit can be run with a single binary.
+Initially, the service will use the Apicurio Registry to actually manage the schemas.
+Later on, we will migrate to our own schema registry.

+The service's port will be random and Conduit will make it available to connectors via an environment variable.

+### Conduit Commons

+Conduit Commons needs to provide the following functions that will be used by multiple libraries (Connector SDK, Processor SDK):

+1. A function that creates an Avro schema
+2. A function that encodes values using an Avro schema
+3. A function decodes a slice of bytes into a value, using an Avro schema

 ### Connector SDK

-For the needs of source connectors, the Connector SDK needs to provide the following functions:
+The Connector SDK needs to provide the following functions:

-1. A function/builder that builds an Avro schema.
-2. A function that registers a schema.
+1. A function that registers a schema.
-3. A function that encodes a value using the built schema.
+2. A function that fetches a schema.

 ### Processor SDK

-## How are requirements addressed

-1. Records **should not** carry the whole schema.

-   Addressed by saving the schemas in a schema service and records keeping a reference to the schema.
-2. Sources and destinations need to be able to work with multiple schemas.

-   The schema service doesn't put any limitations on source collections.
-3. A schema should be accessible across pipelines and Conduit instances.

-   Addressed through the usage of an external schema registry.
-4. It should be possible for a schema to evolve.

-   There's no explicit support for schema versions, as they're not needed.
-A new schema version can be created as a new schema object.
-5. A source connector should be able to register a schema.

-   The Connector SDK will provide a function to save a schema.
+The Processor SDK needs to provide the following functions:
-6. A destination connector should be able to fetch a specific schema.

-   The Connector SDK will provide a function to fetch a schema.
+1. A function that registers a schema.
-7. A destination connector needs a way to know that a schema changed.
+2. A function that fetches a schema.

-   A destination connector can compare the IDs or the records it received.
-8. The Connector SDK should provide an API to work with the schemas.
-9. The Connector SDK should cache the schemas.

 ## Summary

 The following design is proposed:

+Records will reference schemas using IDs.
+All schemas will be in the Avro format.
+In the future, we might add support for other formats too.

-Conduit exposes a gRPC service for managing schemas.
-When Conduit starts a connector, it sends the connector its gRPC port.
-A connector creates and fetches schemas through the gRPC service.
+Connectors and processors will access the schemas through a gRPC service exposed by Conduit.
+When Conduit starts a connector, it publishes the port through an environment variable.
+A connector creates and fetches schemas through the service.

-Conduit's gRPC service is an abstraction/indirection for an external schema registry (such as Apicurio Registry), that is accessed by multiple Conduit instances.
+Conduit's gRPC service is an abstraction/indirection for an external schema registry (Apicurio Registry), that is accessed by multiple Conduit instances.

 ## Other considerations